root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

     *   Fix a memory issue when cloning some file with freed-up blocks.
 This fixes [ROOT-5616](https://sft.its.cern.ch/jira/browse/ROOT-5616)
 *   TTree

-    *   Fix spurrious issue when same name was twice in branch name.
+    *   Fix spurious issue when same name was twice in branch name.
 This fixes [ROOT-5628](https://sft.its.cern.ch/jira/browse/ROOT-5628)
 *   RooFit (with substantial contributions from M. Schiller)

     *   Various speedups in core code in management of expression trees (faster lookup of nodes, cloning of expression trees etc...)
     *   Make RooAbsArg::setExpensiveObjectCache() virtual so that cache association of RooRealVar objects never happens.
 Fixes ROOT-5502
     *   Trim verbosity of algorithms that optimize likelihood calculations prior to fit: nodes evaluated in cache-and-track mode are only reported if there are less than 20, otherwise only the number of such nodes is reported
     *   Add option to optimize calculation of likelihoods represented by stacks of RooHistFuncs stored in a RooRealSum by evaluating them as a genuine binned likelihood, rather than as a probability density function with an extended likelihood term.
 To activate this feature, the RooRealSumPdf must have a boolean attribute "BinnedLikelihood" set.
-    *   Modify workspace strategy for importing functions and pdfs with embbeded datasets (such a RooHistPdf).
+    *   Modify workspace strategy for importing functions and pdfs with embedded datasets (such a RooHistPdf).
 Now store datasets that were not already imported in workspace in a separate 'embedded datasets namespace' that is also visible to the user.
-Previously such imported datasets were inivisible.
+Previously such imported datasets were invisible.
     *   Extend string buffer size of RooDataSet ctor with importSlices() argument
     *   Bug fix in RooRealIntegral in classification of exclusive lvalue branches
     *   Add horizontal morphing option to RooMomentMorph [ M. Baak ]